-One of the estimated main sources of direct microplastic entry into the environment is through the wearing and washing of synthetic textiles.
+One of the main sources of direct microplastic entry into the environment is through the wearing and washing of synthetic textiles.
 This accounts for approximately 35% of the microplastics entering the global marine environment every year, amounting to between 200,000 and 500,000 tonnes.
 In Europe alone, 13,000 tonnes of textile microfibers are released to surface waters every year, equivalent to approximately 8% of the total primary microplastic release.

 The European Commission have identified the textile value chain as a key priority within the EU Circular Economy Action Plan and has outlined potential measures to target the overall sustainability of the textile value chain, along with the unintentional microplastic release from synthetic textiles.
+This blog will provide an overview of issues related to the synthetic textiles, the proposed pathways to target unintentional microplastic release, along with the associated challenges that must be addressed.

 The textile value chain is a complex global challenge for sustainability